Billionaires' wealth falls as Chinese economy stalls | DW | 08.11.2019

-For the first time in a decade, the world's weathiest saw their riches drop in value last year as stock markets spluttered.
+For the first time in a decade, the world's wealthiest saw their riches drop in value last year as stock markets spluttered.
 American billionaires bucked the trend but only just.

 The world's billionaires became poorer to the tune of $388 billion (€354 billion) in 2018 as wobbling stock markets and a downturn in the Chinese economy hurt their wealth.